 You may consult a pediatrician for an exact diagnosis since these symptoms and signs can also be seen in other conditions.

 Possible Complications Of PDA

 A small-sized patent ductus arteriosus may not result in complications.
-A large-sized PDA, on the other hand, may cause excessive blood to circulate in the baby’s heart and lungs, leading to increased pulmonary hypertension.
+A large-sized PDA, on the other hand, may cause excessive blood to circulate in the baby’s heart and lungs, leading to lung congestion and pulmonary hypertension.
 It may eventually result in heart failure.